MQ-software-carpentry/statistics-with-r/_episodes/04-regression.md

 \mbox{Total} &	122\\ \hline
 \end{array}
 $$

 There are few moderate and heavy smokers relative to non-smokers, and a comparison with reference to non-smokers makes sense.

-Transformation of variables will be covered in the last Exercise for Day 2.
+Transformation of variables will be covered in the last Exercise for this lesson.

 {% include links.md %}